gvwilson/thirdbit/src/fiction/iffy/index.md

 Politics, reminiscences, and jokes with edges as sharp as ice crystal slowly mellowed as the main course gave way to rice pudding and more tea.
 "You're really set on making the trip?"
-Wales asked, settling back in his chair.
+Doctor Johel asked, settling back in her chair.

-"Absolutely," the governor confirmed.
+"Absolutely," the governor said confidently.
-"The Australians' cores think there's a seventy-eight percent chance that you're right about the base, but a ninety-something percent chance that the machines or the Brazilians will try to stop you reaching it.
+"The Australians' cores think there's a seventy-eight percent chance Commander Wales was telling the truth about the base, but a ninety-something percent chance that the machines or the Brazilians will try to stop us reaching it.
 Which would be *really* interesting."
 He smiled as if the prospect of confronting a super-intelligent foe was on par with the release of a new chapter in his favorite sim.

-Wales chuckled.
-"Is the prospect of a third century really that dismal?"

-The governor looked out the window.
-"I've had a good run," he said quietly, and for the first time Iffy thought she was hearing what he really thought.
-"I can remember when there were still a few penguins left and we still thought could turn enough of the bedrock into soil to jump-start a real ecosystem."

 Conversation turned to lighter matters after that: a salvage expedition that had recently returned from the ruins of Sydney,